 To be clear, this is very different then advocating the “free market” take control of these public services.
 Public services don’t have to be controlled by the state or private industries for profit.
 Decisions about these services and how they run could be made by a vote by workers.
 The larger, voluntary communities they serve could overrule decisions made by workers that the communities feel are monopolistic or against public interest, and federations of these worker collectives could deter the communities they serve from making unreasonable demands of the workforce, (if workers live in the communities they serve, this would also prevent conflicts of interest, as would having exclusively intentional and voluntarily formed communities) so that everyone’s interests would be in balance.
-In such a scenario, current, useful public services provided by the government may eventually be replaced by more efficient collectives that provide the same services and operate via the aforementioned principles, using some expropriated, former government infrastructure and resources since it would be senseless not to make use of the positive tools governments have to provide these services and simply destroy them all.
+In such a scenario, current, useful public services provided by the government may eventually be replaced by more efficient collectives that provide the same services and operate via the aforementioned principles, using some expropriated, former government infrastructure and resources since it would be senseless not to make use of the positive tools governments have to provide these services.

 Decentralization is key to all human relations.
 Whenever human relations become too concentrated as in big cities, power becomes too concentrated along with it.
 Peter Gelderloos explains in his book The Failure of Nonviolence, “centralization, whether democratic or otherwise, is inimical to a free, horizontal, diverse struggle.”
 Big cities hinder just about every natural process of recycling.
-For example, sewer systems collect all the fecal matter (and plant seeds within it) and urea from millions, industrial waste, chemical soaps, detergents, solvents, pharmaceuticals, and most waste facilities cannot adequately remove all the nutrients and toxic chemicals from it before returning the water to oceans, increasing nitrogen and algae blooms, which reduce oxygen in the water, thereby killing other marine life.
+For example, sewer systems collect all residential and commercial wastewater, mixing fecal matter (and plant seeds within it) and urea from millions, industrial waste, chemical soaps, detergents, solvents, pharmaceuticals, and most waste facilities cannot adequately remove all the nutrients and toxic chemicals from it before returning the water to oceans, increasing nitrogen and algae blooms, which reduce oxygen in the water, thereby killing other marine life.
 Our urea, fecal matter, and seeds within it are supposed to be returned to the soil where they can be made available for plants and trees as nutrients and where the seeds can grow.
 Some waste facilities filter out biosolids to make compost or fertilizer for farms.
 The problem with this is that by the time wastewater reaches waste facilities it has become a toxic sludge and it is nearly impossible to remove all of the toxins within it to create a safe compost or fertilizer.
 Composting on a small scale, such as in one’s own backyard, is more practical because you know the inputs going into it.
 It is not a mix from millions of people and industries all dumping different chemicals.
 The same is true of food waste.
 Instead of returning it to the soil as it is supposed to be, most big cities collect it from millions and dump it in landfills where oxygen cannot reach it and thus aerobic microbes cannot break it down, (anaerobic microbes can break down food waste without oxygen but they produce methane in the process) thereby permanently removing nutrients from the life cycles of plants, as well removing viable seeds.
 Even leaf litter is collected from millions, not allowed to return to the Earth where it can break down and feed plants and instead is dumped in landfills.
 35.4 million tons of yard waste was generated in the US in 2018.
 Of this only 22.3 million tons were composted.
 2.6 million tons were burned and 10.5 million tons were buried in landfills according to EPA estimates.
 Furthermore, the problem with composting everyone’s leaf litter on such a mass scale is the same as composting biosolids from wastewater treatment facilities.
 Not everyone uses the same agricultural practices.
 So while you may garden organically, millions of others are spraying their foliage with synthetic herbicides, pesticides, and fungicides, which ends up in their yard waste, which in turn ends up in city compost.
 Small-scale composting allows for greater control of inputs and minimizes additions of toxins.

 So many people misunderstand human nature.
 They look around the world and see the coercion, war, sickness, slavery, imprisonment, and devastation and think these are permanent facets of human nature.
 They think humans are naturally callous and self-interested and that our interests are opposed to one another.
 But this is not the case.
 The world only looks this way because an extremely misanthropic, opulent, and powerful minority (the ruling class) controls most of the world.
 But the world doesn’t have to be this way.
 We all have the same needs for food, water, shelter, health-care, education or knowledge, and love and we are much better at attaining these when we work together.
 Ecosystems don’t function purely from competition.
 There are millions of symbiotic relationships between organisms and the environment.
 Of course, plants, trees, and aquatic vegetation sequester carbon dioxide that we exhale and release oxygen, which we breathe.
 We and other animals eat other living organisms and our waste is broken down in the soil by the secretions of other living underground organisms, which increases the nutrients and cation exchange capacity of the soil, feeding the plants, which again feed us and so on.
 Life has existed for billions of years on Earth because of these symbiotic and cyclical relationships.
 But many generations of humans have ignored this.
 They have killed life on the Earth and polluted the environment for selfish gains without realizing the necessity of these symbiotic relationships we share with our environment.

 Many common people misunderstand human nature because we are pitted against one another by powerful, misanthropic, man-made institutions like governments and corporations in what is essentially a war of all against all.
 We are told we can and should always profit from the losses of others.
-Governments and corporations take and take unconcerned with the externalities but they all come back to us.
+Governments and corporations take and take unconcerned with the externalities, but they all come back to us.
 When conflict arises, those in power say “Do you see why you need us?”
 They create the problems they’re supposed to solve and then point to them in an attempt to justify their own existence.
 But the incredible viciousness of our world is man-made.
 Nature is not so cruel.
 Nature doesn’t torture, enslave, imprison, forcefully drug, silence, berate, terrorize, bomb, wage war, humiliate, slander, poison water or food on massive scales, or psychologically abuse.
 Some humans do.
 But we can’t mistake this for being “natural.”
 Just because we are a part of nature doesn’t mean every human behavior is natural or inborn.
 We are taught to act selfishly and hate others.
 But cooperation, compassion, and love are true, natural human attributes.
 There is an abundance of resources on Earth and even with our vast numbers, there is more than enough to sustain everyone and our ecosystems.
 There is just not enough and never will be enough to feed the greed of the parasitic ruling class.

-How much or what exactly which members should contribute and how much they ought to receive in collectives and communes ought to be determined by those involved.
+How much or what exactly which members contribute to voluntarily formed communities and how much they ought to receive ought to be determined by those involved.
 The revolutionary, Louis Blanc, wrote “From each according to his ability, to each according to his needs,” and this I believe is a good maxim or starting point to help make these determinations.
 Resources ought not be metered out by some kind of central, “red” bureaucracy but shared freely until all are satisfied.
 It may, in fact, be more useful to determine how much is too much rather than how much is enough for each person when determining need within communities.

 In order for human populations to continue living on Earth, science must always have the final say in issues that involve human and ecological needs.
-The need for healthy ecosystems is far, far, far greater than the desire for corporations or other greedy actors have to extract resources in excess from them so these practices should be terminated indefinitely and part of the pact of these communes.
+The need for healthy ecosystems is far, far greater than the desire for corporations or other greedy actors have to extract resources in excess from them so these practices should be terminated indefinitely and part of the pact of these communes.
 19th century economist and libertarian, Gustave de Molinari, (whose beliefs about “free markets” I strongly oppose but despite this made some important insights about anarchy) wisely said “Anarchy is no guarantee that some people won’t kill, injure, kidnap, defraud or steal from others.
 Government is a guarantee that some will.”
 This is one of the most concise arguments for anarchism I have found.
 When humans are in control of their own bodies and decisions they are much more likely to treat each other and the natural world better and reach a natural equilibrium between their own interests, others interests, and environmental interests, (which again are very much intertwined).
-Order and justice come from freedom, not from its absence.
-They cannot be legislated or enforced.
-They are subjective.
-This does not mean there will be no violence or conflict without governments or monopolies.
-Current masters and despots may be killed justifiably in Revolutions but eventually the reasons for conflict will dissipate in the presence of true human freedom and society will become very organized, sustainable, equitable, and just.
+As Sever wrote “Another kind of freedom dwells in the world where the self only exists through its relations, and the freedom of one does not end but begins with the freedom of another.”